gogetdata/ggd-recipes/docs/source/meta-recipes.rst

 5) PREFIX

 As mentioned above, any GGD command that can use the :code:`--prefix` parameter can be used with meta-recipes.
-(Excluding the :code:`predict-path` command)

 Therefore, one can install and access the data files of a ID specific meta-recipe in an environment that is different then the active one.
 Additionally, a meta-recipes metadata can be accessed in a different environment using :code:`ggd pkg-info` with the :code:`--prefix` parameter.